 When is NMAT held?

-NMAT is held over a 75-day window in the months of October-December.
+NMAT will be held over a 88-day test window in the months of October 2021 - December 2021.
 So you can book a slot as per your convenience.
-The registrations begin in the month of July and end in the month of October.
+The registrations will begin from the first week of July 2021 and will continue until the first week of October 2021.
 You can also reschedule your test in case you feel you feel that you’ll not be able to appear in the same.

 The NMAT by GMAC also allows you to retake the test for a maximum of three times.
 So in case you don’t fare out well in the first attempt, you have the option of retaking the test.
 You can do so after a period of 15 days post your most recent attempt.

 There are no particular criteria set by GMAC for appearing in the NMAT exam.
 The NMAT by GMAC follows the criteria set by the respective institutes where the candidate is applying.
 So before registering for NMAT you must check whether you fulfill the criteria set by colleges where you want to apply.

 Dream destinations that you can reach via NMAT

 NMAT was earlier only accepted by Narsee Monjee Institute of Management Studies, (Mumbai, Bangalore and Hyderabad) for their management courses but now since NMAT is conducted by GMAC so it’s accepted by other leading institutes.
 Find the list below.

 - SVKM’s Narsee Monjee Institute of Management Studies, Mumbai, Bangalore, Hyderabad